 Among these highly protected items, rice is by far the most difficult item to be liberalized because of several reasons.
-One is its large share of agricultural production, amounting to approximately 25 percent of agricultural production95.
+One is its large share of agricultural production, amounting to approximately 25 percent of agricultural production.
 Another is the geographical location of production spreading over more or less throughout Japan.
 These two factors result in strong political factor.

 Import liberalization of agricultural products has been an obstacle in FTA negotiations for Japan.
 Japan excluded agricultural products from trade liberalization in Japan-Singapore FTA, although agricultural production in Singapore is very small.
 Pork products became a contentious issue in Japan-Mexico FTA negotiations.
 Despite strong demands from Mexico to reduce the level of protection on port imports, Japan did not give in.
 Japan instead increased import quotas on beef, chicken, oranges and orange juice, which was not included in the initial request.
 Japan's FTA negotiations with other countries have also encountered the problem of import liberalization of agricultural products.
 Agricultural products, which faced Japan's strong opposition, include the following: Japan-Philippine FTA (bananas, rice, wheat, starch, dairy products, beef, pork, sugar, canned pineapples, etc.), Japan-Malaysia FTA (plywood), Japan-Thailand FTA (rice, sugar, boneless chicken, processed chicken), Japan-Chile FTA (fish products, pork, etc.).
-Besides the sensitive agricultural products listed above for Japan's past and present FTA negotiations, various sensitive agricultural products can be identified in the possible FTAAP negotiations, rice (Australia, US, China), beef and pork (Australia, US), sugar (Australia), and dairy products (Australia, US).
+Besides the sensitive agricultural products listed above for Japan's past and present FTA negotiations, rice (Australia, US, China), beef and pork (Australia, US), sugar (Australia), and dairy products (Australia, US).